danialjelvani/danialjelvani/README.md

 ### 📫 How to Reach Me

-Feel free to contact me via GitHub or email.
+Feel free to contact me via email or add me on [LinkedIn](https://linkedin.com/in/danialjelvani)